-Aggregate Function Result The optional filter expression limits the values considered for the count. max([all distinct] expression) Highest (distinct) value in the expression, returning a value of the same type as the expression itself returns. fmax([all distinct] expression, f Consider using maxby instead if return values must include additional properties. maxever([all distinct] expression) Highest (distinct) value - ever - in the expression, returning a value of the same type as the expression itself returns. fmaxever([all distinct] expression, f Use fmaxever to provide a filter expression that limits the values considered for computing the maximum. ilter_expr) Consider using maxbyever instead if return values must include additional properties. median([all distinct] expression [, filter_expr]) Median (distinct) value in the expression, returning a value of double type.
+Aggregate Function Result The optional filter expression limits the values considered for the count. max([all distinct] expression) Highest (distinct) value in the expression, returning a value of the same type as the expression itself returns. fmax([all distinct] expression, : Use fmax to provide a filter expression that limits the values considered for computing the maximum. filter_expr) Consider using maxby instead if return values must include additional properties. maxever([all distinct] expression) Highest (distinct) value - ever - in the expression, returning a value of the same type as the expression itself returns. fmaxever([all distinct] expression, : Use fmaxever to provide a filter expression that limits the values considered for computing the maximum. filter_expr) Consider using maxbyever instead if return values must include additional properties. median([all distinct] expression [, filter_expr]) Median (distinct) value in the expression, returning a value of double type.
 Double Not-a-Number (NaN) values are ignored in the median computation.
-The optional filter expression limits the values considered for computing the median. min([all distinct] expression) Lowest (distinct) value in the expression, returning a value of the same type as the expression itself returns. fmin([all Use fmin to provide a filter expression that limits the values considered for computing the maximum. distinct] expression, f Consider using minby instead if return values must include additional properties. minever([all distinct] expression) Lowest (distinct) value - ever - in the expression, returning a value of the same type as the expression itself returns. fminever([all distinct] expression, f Use fminever to provide a filter expression that limits the values considered for computing the maximum. ilter_expr) Consider using minbyever instead if return values must include additional properties. stddev([all distinct] expression Standard deviation of the (distinct) values in the expression, returning a value of double type. [, filter_expr]) The optional filter expression limits the values considered for computing the standard deviation.
+The optional filter expression limits the values considered for computing the median. min([all distinct] expression) Lowest (distinct) value in the expression, returning a value of the same type as the expression itself returns. fmin([all distinct] expression, : Use fmin to provide a filter expression that limits the values considered for computing the maximum. filter_expr) Consider using minby instead if return values must include additional properties. minever([all distinct] expression) Lowest (distinct) value - ever - in the expression, returning a value of the same type as the expression itself returns. fminever([all distinct] expression, : Use fminever to provide a filter expression that limits the values considered for computing the maximum. filter_expr) Consider using minbyever instead if return values must include additional properties. stddev([all distinct] expression [, filter_expr]) Standard deviation of the (distinct) values in the expression, returning a value of double type.
+The optional filter expression limits the values considered for computing the standard deviation.